-Partners may individually have similar needs that do not warrant hiring of full-time staff or contractors, but aggregating those functions for a temporary supplemental staff person or contractor might allow for a more intentional treatment of similar historic resources for greater public benefit.
-The funding for shared workforce is a onetime source of funding to enable a partnership to dramatically increase its capacity for a specified time period or to test the idea of a shared workforce among partners.
-The application must thoroughly demonstrate that the partnership has carefully planned how to evaluate success and sustain a shared workforce beyond the grant period.
+When partners have similar needs that do not warrant separately hiring full-time staff then the Shared Workforce category is appropriate.
+Partners may hire temporary supplemental staff people or contractors for a more intentional treatment of similar but separate historic resources for greater public benefit.

+A shared workforce grant permits a partnership to dramatically increase its capacity for a specified time period.
+Alternately, this grant category permits partners to test the idea of a shared workforce.

+The partnership has to carefully plan how to evaluate success and sustain a shared workforce beyond the grant period.